July 23, 2054. Thursday. 4:55 pm.

 “You will know.”

-“Hyuck.”
-Zero said in outrage.
+“Hyuck,” Zero said in outrage.
 He couldn’t believe all his game abilities were gone.
-No more was he able to change forms and instead he had to deal with whatever was coming his way no matter how difficult it could be.
+No more was he able to change forms; instead, he had to deal with whatever was coming his way, no matter how difficult it could be.

-How was he going to fight a boss monster if all his weapons and abilities were locked away.
+How would he fight a boss monster if all his weapons and abilities were locked away?
 Scanning the room for answers, he saw a broken metal pipe on the floor.
 Quickly he picked up the metal pipe off the ground and kept it in hand.
-He already missed his Katana and twin daggers.
+But, unfortunately, he already missed his Katana and twin daggers.

-A cold breeze blew in making Zero shiver.
-Looking down, he noticed that he didn’t even have his usual light armor that he wore.
-Usually he did not keep any heavy armor on his growing body.
-He was going to wait till his growth spurt finally allowed him to be an adult.
+A cold breeze blew in, making Zero shiver.
+Looking down, he noticed he didn’t even have the usual light armor.
+Usually, he did not keep any heavy armor on his growing body.
+Instead, he would wait until his growth spurt finally allowed him to be an adult.
 This allowed him not to keep buying new heavy armor every time he had a growth spurt.
-Instead he wore light leather armor that could be easily adjusted even though it did not compare to a heavy armor.
+Instead, he wore light leather armor that could be easily adjusted even though it did not compare to heavy armor.

 Zero sighed.
 He clenched his pipe close in hand and began walking down the dark hallway.
-He wondered if, just like a horror game, there were any monsters that will pop out from the darkness.
-Hoping that there wasn’t any that would, he walked on ahead.
+He wondered if, just like a horror game, any monsters would pop out from the darkness.
+Then, hoping that there wasn’t any that would, he walked on ahead.

 A soft voice echoed down through the hallway, making its way towards Zero’s ears.
 It was a conversation between two unknown males.

 “Is it true?” said the first male’s voice.